Have a question? Check out our FAQ section below to get answers to questions people frequently ask about RxSpark.

 Find lower prices than Medicare Part D co-pay

 Drug prices are lower when you have Medicare coverage, but in many cases it is easy to find cheaper alternatives.
-Search RxSpark and you may find the medication is cheaper with a coupon and cash than with a Medicare discount.
+Search RxSpark and you may find the medication is cheaper with a voucher and cash than with a Medicare discount.

 This is particularly true when drugs are not included in the insurance company’s formulary.
 A limited coverage is offered by Medicare, but RxSpark greatly expands your options.
 We make it easy for seniors to find the lowest prices on an extensive range of brand-name and generic drugs at their local pharmacies.